mighty-gerbils/gerbil/doc/guide/getting-started.md

 :::

-If you intend to build static executables for servers, then you should remove `--enable-shared` to configure the system to use static `libgerbil.a` and `libgambit.a` libraries.
+If you intend to build static executables for servers, then you should add `--enable-shared=no` to configure the system to use static `libgerbil.a` and `libgambit.a` libraries.

 Also note, that it is _strongly_ recommended to use `gcc` as your